ObesiusPlays/AIttribues/README.md

 You’ll need to use a PC to install a script, if you can't really do so because of your own reasons feel free to use the own example scenario, it's setted up so players can get some full control over what the story is anyways.

+You can get the codes on this github, just use the little menu

 Step-by-Step Guide:
 - Go to AI Dungeon and log in.
 - Click "Create Scenario" to make a new one — or choose an existing scenario to edit.